wix-incubator/handbooks-frames/README.md

 # handbooks-frames

-A database that simulates our learning materials,
+A database that simulates our learning materials and resources, The materials and information presented are not real, not including access or links to real materials,
-The materials and information presented are not real, do not include access or links to real materials and are intended only for the purpose of explaining the types of materials and the time required and allow discussion about that.
+The database is intended only for the purpose of explaining and allowing discussion about the different types of materials their timeframes and prerequisites.

 # ToC